-Acknowledgement of Russian Cybersecurity Threats: Following the invasion of Ukraine, institutions globally have condemned Russia’s military actions, while also acknowledging the higher risk of cyber attacks prompted due to the crisis, noting that companies should be on high alert and deploy preventative measures to mitigate the possibility of being impacted.
+Acknowledgment of Russian Cyber Security Threats: Following the invasion of Ukraine, institutions globally have condemned Russia’s military actions, while also acknowledging the higher risk of cyber attacks prompted due to the crisis, noting that companies should be on high alert and deploy preventative measures to mitigate the possibility of being impacted.

-Potential Government Responses to a Russian Cyberattack: Several institutes and industry experts have weighed in on the potential disruption that a Russian cyber attack could cause, based on historical evidence and current circumstances.
+Potential Government Responses to Russian Cyber Attacks: Several institutes and industry experts have weighed in on the potential disruption that a Russian cyber attack could cause, based on historical evidence and current circumstances.
 They are speculating how a government response would look like if the looming cyber threat from Russia became a reality.

-Following the invasion of Ukraine, institutions globally have condemned Russia’s military actions, while also acknowledging the higher risk of cyber attacks prompted due to the crisis, noting that companies should be on high alert and deploy preventative measures to mitigate the possibility of being impacted.
+Following the invasion of Ukraine, institutions globally have condemned Russia’s military actions while also acknowledging the higher risk of cyber security threats prompted due to the crisis, noting that companies should be on high alert and deploy preventative measures to mitigate the possibility of being impacted.